Stephanevg/PSHTML/README.md

 Eventually, the following components will also be added:
- - [ ] Scripts
+ - [X] Scripts
- - [ ] Include Sections
+ - [X] Include Sections
  - [ ] Interactive Data

 Each function has an additional parameter called: ```Attributes``` of type HashTable.
 It allow to add additional html tags without having to list ALL the existing attributes.
-It offers flexibility for custom and/or special htmls attributes.
+It offers flexibility for custom and/or special htmls attributes, or the ones that are not immediatly available to you.
+(Open an issue, if you want to have an additional parameter for a specific html element.
+Or, you could add it your self, since this is an open sourced project ;) (Read 'contributing' part here under.

 ## HTML 5 coverage

 I would like to have all HTML 5 tags available in PSHTML ASAP.
 The list is currently ongoing, and this is work in progress.
 It can be followed [here](https://github.com/Stephanevg/PSHTML/issues/7)

+## Contributing

+Read how you can `contribute` to `pshtml`by reading the [contributing](.\contributing.md) document.